pascalgutjahr/prompt_muons_wiki/source/docs/Selection.rst

 Final Level
 +++++++++++

-At last, a cut on the leadingness (as defines in :ref:`leadingness`) is applied to improve the data-MC agreement of the proxy variable for the unfolding, the leading muon energy at entry.
+At last, a cut on the leadingness (ratio between most energetic muon and total bundle energy) is applied to improve the data-MC agreement of the proxy variable for the unfolding, the leading muon energy at entry.
 It is required, that the most energetic muon carries at least
 40% of the total energy of the muon bundle.